Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Cytoskeleton.md

 Functions:

 - Maintains cell shape
+- Motility
 	- Muscle contraction
-- Cell movement by pseudopodia formation during phagocytosis
+	- Pseudopodia formation during phagocytosis
 - Cell division
 - Cytoplasmic streaming

+> [!abstract] Motility
+> Ability of a cell to move spontaneously and actively

+> [!abstract] Cytoplasmic streaming
+> Cycle of a stream of cytoplasm in a cell

 ### Intermediate filament

-Diverse class of proteins that contains **keratin** *Medium-size*
+Diverse class of proteins, including **keratin** *Medium-size*

 Functions: